IvanPartsunev/NaturalOrigineContentOfCosmeticProducts/README.md

 The Project will be maintained and contributed only by the author.

-Functionality of the project:
+# Functionality of the project:

-Profile in which to store your information.
-User will be able to store the full formulation in the database for further editing or save only the result for natural origin content of your product.
-This option is given because cosmetic product formulations are intellectual property and users may not want to store them out of a company database.
+Free to use a database with all raw materials registered in the site.

 Adding new raw materials in a database.
 Editing raw materials.

+Users are able to create a profile where to calculate natural origin content of products and store them.
+Users are able to store the full formulation in the database.
+Only the newest one is displayed.

-Future functionalities:
+# Future functionalities:

+Users will be able
+to choose to save only the result for natural origin content of your product or whole formula for further editing.
+This option will be given because cosmetic product formulations are intellectual property and users may not want to store them out of a company database.

+User will be able to update existing formulations.

 Direct links of raw material for easier gathering of additional information.

 Exporting document with calculation results.